WHITE-HAT786/FacebookToolkit/README.md

 ## ABOUT TOOL :

 FacebookToolkit is a Tool to Get Facebook Data, Automatic Facebook bots and Extra Tools.
+This tool works on both rooted Android device and Non-rooted Android device.

 ## AVAILABLE ON